apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 and by default, all these instances are generated from the same template.
 The InstanceTemplate provides a way to override values in the default template, allowing the component to manage instances from different templates.</p>
+<p>The instance name (hence the pod name) is generated from Name, Replicas and OrdinalStart provided in the InstanceTemplates.
+The rules are:
+1. If an OrdinalStart is provided in the InstanceTemplate, the instances are indexed using a separate ordinal range, i.e., [ordinalStart, ordinalStart+Replicas).
+2. All other InstanceTemplates without OrdinalStart will be indexed using a shared ordinal range, which we refer to as the default ordinal range.</p>
+<p>For example:
+Let&rsquo;s consider a template group with 3 InstanceTemplates:
+- name: &ldquo;foo&rdquo;
+replicas: 2
+- name: &ldquo;foo&rdquo;
+replicas: 2
+ordinalStart: 100
+- name: &ldquo;foo&rdquo;
+replicas: 2</p>
+<p>According to rule #1, we generate 2 pod names &lsquo;foo-100&rsquo; and &lsquo;foo-101&rsquo; from template #2.
+According to rule #3, template #1 and #3 share the same ordinal range starting from 0.
+We generate 4 pod names &lsquo;foo-0&rsquo;, &lsquo;foo-1&rsquo;, &lsquo;foo-2&rsquo;, and &lsquo;foo-3&rsquo;.
+Hence, the final 6 pod names are: &lsquo;foo-0&rsquo;, &lsquo;foo-1&rsquo;, &lsquo;foo-2&rsquo;, &lsquo;foo-3&rsquo;, &lsquo;foo-100&rsquo;, and &lsquo;foo-101&rsquo;.</p>
 </td>
 </tr>
 </tbody>